 Campus Nomination Process

 - Complete your Student Profile and Goldwater Scholarship Pre-Application by December 1, 2023

 - ONIF will either approve your pre-application or reach out to you for more information.

 - You will also receive access to additional application resources through the Fellowship Support Hub in Brightspace.

-- Approved students will submit the following application components by LMU's campus deadline of January 6, 2023:
+- You must submit the following application components by LMU's campus deadline of January 5, 2024:

 - Online questionnaire- the online questionnaire, in addition to gathering background academic information, seeks to help the Goldwater Foundation understand a student’s commitment to pursuing a research career, intellectual intensity and potential for making a significant future contribution to research in one of the Goldwater eligible fields.

 - Research essay- typed, two pages (one side only), in 2 column format, font size no smaller than 11 point.
 Include your name at the top of each page.